inkandswitch/livebook/DEBT.md

 I changed the code by hand in skulpt.js.
 If we move to a newer version of Skulpt we will need to hand copy this change over.
 Possibly look into getting this change adopted upstream in Skulpt.

-## Compiled JS

-Checked compiled js into the repo.
-Shouldn't this be part of the buildpack?
-Look into options.

-## Go needs a Make command

-In dev it's nice to use go run so we dont need a make command.
-Had to drop that to work on heroku.
-Custom build pack?